 Each student in the Flex Program will need a tablet (iPad preferred) or laptop.
 Some assignments may require typing.
 The computer is not included in Program Materials and is not part of ESA Program Materials Fees.

-Payment of Fees - Professional Fire Fighter Program - Fire 1703Flex:
+Payment of Fees - Professional Fire Fighter Program:

-- First Payment - $625.00 (Administration and Registration Fees).
+- First Payment - $1,075.00 (Administration, Registration & Course Material Fees).
 Must be submitted with the Application for Admission to ESA.

 Refund of Fees